microsoft/pai/contrib/profiler/Example/Typical Example.md

   result.
 ### There is maldistribution of the GPU memory between the multiple GPUs.
 - **Instance**
-  When using the multiple GPU card, sometimes it will be detected that each card has different memory utilization.
+  When using the multiple GPU cards, sometimes it will be detected that each card has different memory utilization.
 The utilization will be like as follow:
   ![GPU Memory Usage](./img/GPU_MEM_maldistribution.png)